The Best Internships For 2017

 The value of an internship to those lucky enough to get one cannot be disputed: Vault’s survey also found that 56% resulted in a job offer and 98% of respondents had a paid internship.

 And given the role an internship can play in a subsequent career, the onus is on graduates to make sure they choose the right one.

 October 17, 2016

-- Yuzuka Akasaka expert As valuable as name brands are to opening doors for future opportunities, the deliverables (tangible projects) are very important.
+- Yuzuka Akasaka As valuable as name brands are to opening doors for future opportunities, the deliverables (tangible projects) are very important.
 Smaller companies/offices/organizations that may be lesser known could give greater responsibility, which is a valuable experience.
 Whatever internship a student ends up with, it's what you do in your role that is significant.